 Even better than having a chat with the health agent after buying a property, is having that conversation before a purchase and sales agreement.
 What if you found out that the agent has only seen tight, silty soils in the area?
 Those soils are not very generous when it comes to allowing water to leach (or percolate) down and through it.
 That means those soils have to be removed and replaced with clean sand as a part of repairing the septic systems in that neighborhood.
-Trucking out silty mud and trucking in clean sand is very expensive.
+Trucking out mud and trucking in sand is very expensive.

 Those tight, silty soils hold so much water that they are great for growing strongrooted plants like corn but they are also correlated with high groundwater that just sits and sits.
 You can see the reflections of the blue sky in the muddy ruts of New England cornfields.
 It's very pretty, in a painting.
 For your septic system, though, it means you will need a pump to bring the effluent up to a mounded system above that ground water.
 The mound will ensure that nature has enough time to treat the effluent as it trickles down through the soil particles before joining the groundwater.
-The mounded system creates the same protection as the "in ground" system.
-That is what it is all about!

-If you are house hunting in this seller's market, you still want to understand exactly what was done if records indicate the system was repaired.
+If you are house hunting in this buyer's market, you still want to understand exactly what was done if records indicate the system was repaired.
 Say the description is "repaired only three years ago".
 In a board of health office the word "repair" usually is referring to replacing a preexisting system, as opposed to one for a brand new house, where the ground never had a system.
-In the case of a repair, the system is actually completely replaced with all new components meeting current standards.
+In that case of a repair, the system is actually completely replaced with all new components meeting current standards.
 We just call it a repair.
-They might have been allowed some variances, such as going closer to a property line, in order to make it possible to fit but it is all new and it protects the environment.
+They might have been allowed some small variances, such as going closer to a property line, in order to make it possible to fit but it is allnew and it protects the environment.